opendataval/opendataval/dataoob/dataloader/readme.md

     ...
 ```

-To ensure that these two seperate functions are loaded together, we define a `Register` object to link these two.
+To ensure that these two separate functions are loaded together, we define a `Register` object to link these two.

 ```python
 image_dataset = Register('image', categorical=True, cacheable=True)